Campus of Virginia Tech: Other residence halls

-Living Learning Communities
+Living Learning Programs (LLPs)

-Virginia Tech offers 13 living learning communities for on-campus students.
-They serve as an alternative experience for their residents and communities range from entrepreneurship to community service.
+Virginia Tech offers 23 Living Learning Communities (LLCs) and 3 Residential Colleges for on-campus students.
+They serve as an alternative experience for their residents and communities range across a variety of topics and shared experiences.
+Most of these programs have course requirements for participation, with some noted exceptions.

+Residential Colleges, unlike LLCs, have a live-in faculty principal and a more complex structure of student leadership.
+Students who opt to participate in one of these programs also must agree to two years of on-campus housing rather than just one, as is required for most incoming freshmen by the university.

 Residence Hall Federation

 The Residence Hall Federation (RHF) is a University Chartered Student Organization.
 This organization exists to serve the 9,000 on-campus residents through hall councils in each residence hall.
 The RHF is composed of 23 hall councils, representing the residents of each hall, and three community councils, which represent two or more halls that share a common trait.
 Each individual hall council receives a programming budget of $1 per resident (or $400 if there are fewer than 400 residents) from the Student Programs office and from the RHF budget.
 The RHF Officer Group consists of 16 members, composing an Executive Board and a Board of Directors.

 Like the Resident Advisors employed by the school, the Hall Councils produce programs that entertain and educate the residents of the buildings that they serve.
 These programs range from movie nights to exam study breaks.
 In addition, the RHF officer group also puts on campus-wide programs, under the command of the Director of Programs.
 Traditionally, the campus-wide programs have been Campus-Kickoff, Pizza Bonanza, and Hokies Hold'Em.
 The RHF also performs a number of community service projects.